 Shure SRH440A Review

 I’ve been quite critical of the SRH240A, mainly because the SRH440A is so impressive.
 This next level up in the Shure range strikes an excellent balance between price and quality.

 - Great level of detail across the full frequency range with good neutrality.

 - Durable and attractive design.
 These also fold flat for travel.

 - Much like the SRH240A, it does lean a little on the bright side.

-If comfort is high on your list of priorities the AKG K72 should be on your shortlist.
+If comfort is high on your list of priorities, the HD 200 PRO should be on your shortlist.
 These budget-priced headphones offer an engaging sound signature that is great for casual listening.

 - Super comfortable headband and earpads.
 Great for long listening sessions.

-- Good build quality while retaining an aggressive price point.
+- Respectable build quality while retaining an aggressive price point.